Top 15 New Upcoming Data Centers in the US (March 2026)

 Nebraska data center codenamed as "Agate LLC" is a data center project spanning 570-580 acres with plans for around 2 million square feet of data center space.
 The estimated cost of the project is USD 600 million and is being built near Omaha and Papillion, Nebraska.

-The project is under construction and the project is expected to be operational by 2025.
+The project is under construction, and it is expected to be operational by 2025.
 This data center is expected to deliver more than 20 MW of power for AI and cloud workloads and is projected to be 1.8x times more energy-efficient than enterprise facilities.

 40+ reviews